petrafh/checklister/frontend/README.md

 # Checklister

 Glassmorphism checklist app built with React, TypeScript, Vite, and Tailwind CSS.
 Create multiple lists, add items, and check them off in a calm minimal workspace.
-Every change stays in this browser via `localStorage`.
+Accounts and checklists now sync through the Express API that lives in `../backend`.

 ## Features